 Pearl River maintains a summer reading program.
 Each spring, grade-appropriate reading lists are distributed to all families in grades 7-11.
 The number of required books may change from grade to grade.
-In the fall, an in-class assessment of the summer reading will be given.
-Advanced Placement Courses and Examinations (AP): These exams offered and graded by the College Board are challenging exams designed to evaluate a student's level of achievement in course work designed by Educational Testing Service (ETS) and college professors.
+Advanced Placement Courses and Examinations (AP): These exams offered and graded by the College Board are challenging exams designed to evaluate a student's level of achievement in course work designed by the Educational Testing Service (ETS) and college professors.
 Pearl River offers students the opportunity to take these exams and encourages students who plan to attend selective colleges to participate in the AP program.
 Exams include English, U.S. History, World History, US Government & Politics, Economics, Environmental Science, Biology, Chemistry, Studio Art, and Calculus AB, depending on enrollment.
 Students should consult with teachers and counselors as well as college catalogs about the value of these exams.
 Students are not permitted to audit AP courses.
 There is a fee for these exams and the exams are required.
 Under no circumstance, will a drop be considered for an AP course after a transcript has been sent to a college.
 College Courses at Pearl River High School:

 High school students can earn college credits through a variety of programs taught in the high school.
 Parents and students should consider these options as a means of saving money as well as accelerating the college degree program.
 Students are not permitted to audit College courses.
 Students must be enrolled with the college in order to take a college course at the high school.
+Please note that acceptance of credits by a student's college of choice post graduation is at the discretion of that college.
 Project Advance (PA):

 Project Advance is a cooperative program between Syracuse University and participating high schools.
 It allows high school seniors to take a regular college course in their own school at a lower tuition.
 The course is taught by carefully selected high school faculty who attend special Syracuse University workshops and seminars, are trained and supervised by regular Syracuse University faculty members, and are subsequently designated as adjunct instructors of Syracuse University.
 Students who successfully complete Project Advance course work are entitled to Syracuse University credit which may be transferable to most colleges and universities, and meets high school graduation requirements.
 The course offered is described in detail under the Science department curricular offerings.
 The cost of the course is approximately \$460.00.
-There may be a tuition increase.
 SUNY Rockland (RCC):

 Courses offered through SUNY Rockland include College English, Introduction to Business, Physics and Statistics.
 Prerequisites include taking the Accuplacer Exam to enroll.
 The cost of the course is approximately \$65 per semester as well as additional fees depending on the course.
-There may be a tuition increase.
 University in the High School Courses (UHS):

 Language courses are offered through the State University of New York at Albany.
 The cost of the course is approximately \$160.
-There may be a tuition increase.
 Early Admission: